FAQs on Platelet Rich Plasma Therapy in Los Angeles

 The risks associated with PRP treatment are low.
 The blood comes from the patient’s own body so there is no risk of rejection.
 In addition, there is minimal risk for infection or complications.
 One of the benefits of PRP is delayed need for surgical intervention.
 PRP therapy also helps relieve pain, improve functional ability, and improves body structure strength.

-What is the success rate of PRP therapy?
+What is the success rate of PRP therapy in Los Angeles?

-Many studies are showing that PRP therapy improves patient outcomes.
+Many studies are showing that PRP therapy in Los Angeles improves patient outcomes.
 In a study of chronic proximal hamstring tendinopathies, researchers evaluated the efficacy of PRP injections.
 They found that the success rate was 80% at six month follow-up.

 The researchers concluded that PRP injections were safe and beneficial for treating hamstring tendinopathy.
 In another study out of the Netherlands, PRP injections were proven more effective than corticosteroid injections for the treatment of chronic tennis elbow.
 In this study, the efficacy rate was 73%.